A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Experimental Setup

-\textit{NUST-UHWR (Urdu):} The NUST-UHWR dataset~\cite{ul2022convolutional} is the first published large-scale, unconstrained Urdu handwriting corpus.
+\textit{NUST-UHWR (Urdu):} The NUST-UHWR dataset~\cite{ul2022convolutional} is the first published large-scale, unconstrained Urdu handwriting corpus spanning seven topical domains to ensure linguistic variety.
 It includes 10,608 text lines written by nearly 1,000 contributors.
-Text samples span seven topical domains to ensure linguistic variety.
-The dataset is partitioned into 8,483 training, 1,061 validation, and 1,061 test lines.

-\textit{Ajami (Hausa and Fulfulde):} The Ajami dataset ~\cite{yousuf2025handwritten} is the first publicly released benchmark for HTR of West African manuscripts, comprising 29 manually segmented and transcribed documents written in Fulfulde and Hausa.
-The term “Ajami” originates from Arabic and means “foreign”; it refers to African languages written using the Arabic script.
+\textit{Ajami (Hausa and Fulfulde):} The term “Ajami” originates from Arabic and means “foreign”; it refers to African languages written using the Arabic script.
+The Ajami dataset ~\cite{yousuf2025handwritten} is the first publicly released benchmark for HTR of West African manuscripts, comprising 29 manually segmented and transcribed documents written in Fulfulde and Hausa.
 The initial corpus contains 6,132 line images, showcasing a significant challenge for HTR systems due to its diversity of script styles, including Maghrebi, Hausa Naskh, and the distinct Hausa Thuluth calligraphy.

-Critically, to prevent data leakage between training and evaluation splits, we performed a similarity check and ensured that no samples were shared between the validation and test sets.
 The baseline Arabic HTR models used for evaluation by the dataset creators were trained on Middle Eastern and South Asian manuscripts, and yielded high CERs ranging from 65–84\% when applied to this corpus.
 We prepared and publicly released the extracted line images and data splits used in this work as an open-source resource to ensure reproducibility for future research.